sim4life/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image4]

 After the collection process, I had 55992 number of data points.
-I then preprocessed this data by inflating 40% of the steering angles for straight driving, adding adjusted left and right camera angles, augmenting the data by flipping the images and their corresponding steering angles.
+I then preprocessed this data by inflating (by a factor of 2) 40% of the steering angles of straight driving (-0.5 < angle < 0.5), adding adjusted left and right camera angles, augmenting the data by flipping the images and their corresponding steering angles.
 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.